m7b/epsoscanify/README.md

 2. Install NAPS2 ([Link](https://www.naps2.com/))

-3. Expand the environment variable `PATH` with the installation folder of NAPS2.
-So that windows can find the `NAPS2.Console.exe` command.

-4. Enable OCR with support for preferred language.
+3. Enable OCR with support for preferred language.
 For this open command promt and execute following commands:

    ```batch